Dhimal: Geographic distribution

-According to the 2011 census in Nepal, Dhimal population was about 12 thousand.
 In India, they reside in 16 villages, namely Naxalbari and Hatighisha in Darjeeling district, West Bengal.

 Occupation

 Dhimals are cultivators, although the frequencies of labourers, including agricultural labourers or to some extent tea garden labourers, may not be overlooked.
 These days the Indian Dhimals are exclusively concentrated at Hatighisha and Maniram Gram Panchayat of Naxalbari Police Station under Darjeeling district of West Bengal, India.
 However, sporadic occurrences of Dhimal population may have seen outside the above-said areas but within Darjeeling district of West Bengal.
 Even this diminutive group sometimes misleads as vanishing races by some amateurs.
 Their counterpart of Nepal, with whom they have a marital relation and belongs to the same (biological) population, have better numerical strength, socio-economic and educational attainment of their own.
 The Dhimals of Nepal receive much importance in various writings of Nepali scholars.
 On the other hand, the Indian Dhimals have been neglected by the government and others in any field of development.
 Anthropological documents on the Indian Dhimal is yet to be received; some sporadic documents by amateurs and some field-based study by trained scholars in a part of Dhimal population may be available but all of them cover social-cultural-linguistics aspects only, and physical or demographic data on the entire population are literally absent.

-Dhimal women are good at weaving and have their unique dress among the ethnic peoples of Nepal.